 - Bago Travel Duffel Bag (check in size – shoulder carry handle)

-Check out my Japan Travel Planning Facebook Group – you are welcome to join and it is a great resource to enable you to ask questions about your upcoming trip to Japan!
+Check out our Japan Travel Planning Facebook Group – you are welcome to join and it is a great resource to enable you to ask questions about your upcoming trip to Japan!

 You may also like to check out some of my other articles such as the following: